 Price: $395 per student | Bulk discounts available

-Must be employed by a law enforcement agency, a government regulatory/investigative body (liquor control commission, gaming control board, child protective services, state fraud investigations, arson investigations, corruption investigations, etc.), or a prosecuting attorney’s office.
+Must be employed by a law enforcement agency, a government regulatory/investigative body (liquor control commission, gaming control board, child protective services, animal control, state fraud investigations, arson investigations, corruption investigations, etc.), or a prosecuting attorney’s office.
 Inquiries as to eligibility may be made using our contact form.

 Michigan: MCOLES 302/LED funds approved